-- Arch is a large and growing U.S. producer of high-quality metallurgical coals, and the leading global supplier of premium, High-Vol A coking coal - We operate large, modern coking coal mines at the low end of the U.S. cost curve - Our product slate is dominated by High-Vol A coals that earn a market premium - Our Leer South growth project will solidify our position as the leading global supplier of High-Vol A coal - We have exceptional, long-lived reserves that provide significant and valuable optionality for long-term growth - Arch's strong coking coal position is supplemented by a top-tier thermal franchise - We operate highly competitive mines in the Powder River Basin and other key supply regions - Our mines have modest capital needs and generate significant free cash - Arch has deep expertise in mining, marketing and logistics and, critically, in mine safety and environmental stewardship - and levers those competencies in both steel and power markets - Arch has an exceptionally strong balance sheet, generates high levels of free cash and is committed to returning excess cash to shareholders via a proven and highly successful capital return program
+- Arch is a large and growing U.S. producer of high-quality metallurgical coals, and the leading global supplier of premium, High-Vol A coking coal - We operate large, modern coking coal mines at the low end of the U.S. cost curve - Our product slate is dominated by High-Vol A coals that earn a market premium - Our Leer South growth project will solidify our position as the leading global supplier of High-Vol A coal - We have exceptional, long-lived reserves that provide significant and valuable optionality for long-term growth - Arch's strong coking coal position is supplemented by a top-tier thermal franchise - We operate highly competitive mines in the Powder River Basin and other key supply regions - Our mines have modest capital needs and generate significant free cash - The completion of the JV with Peabody should facilitate optimization of our thermal asset base - Arch has deep expertise in mining, marketing and logistics and, critically, in mine safety and environmental stewardship - and levers those competencies in both steel and power markets - Arch has an exceptionally strong balance sheet, generates high levels of free cash and is committed to returning excess cash to shareholders via a proven and highly successful capital return program